Trent-Fellbootman/dev000/docs/abstract-computer/memory-use-cases-stack-heap.md

 - The **stack** is a small, ordered piece of memory which is fast and easy to access and allocate memory from.
 - The **heap** is a unordered piece of memory.
 Compared to stack, it is slower to allocate memory from the heap, but the heap is much larger than the stack.

+## AI Prompt Samples

+If you're interested in the topics of this section, feel free to consult and AI such as ChatGPT for more information.

+Some sample prompts to get you started:

+- Please explain the difference between stack and heap memory.